cyberark/conjur-puppet/examples/puppetmaster/vagrant/README.md

 ```sh-session
     ./7_delete_vm_instance.sh
 ```

+_WARNING: This action will remove all snapshots and will thus cause a much longer startup time for your tests next time they run.
+In general this operation is rarely needed._

 _NOTE: `vagrant destroy` will delete the VM **instance**.
 However, this command will not delete the Vagrant "box" (i.e. base) image that was used to